 Anti-Villain: Type I. He's mean and reckless, but he has standards.
 Completely self-serving standards, but still enabling him to do some good every once in a while.

 Dumb Muscle: Sometimes.
 Occasionally will show flashes of insight: he's no genius, but he does make some fairly intelligent deductions, including being the first one to realize that if Peter Parker takes Spider-Man's pictures, he can use Peter to find Spider-Man.
 "I ain't stupid" is practically his Catch Phrase.

 Faux Affably Evil: He speaks in a polite, somewhat aphoristic way which is enhanced by his strong Texan accent, but he's definitely not a nice person by any means (even outside of the whole "killing people for money" thing).

-Wisdom from the Gutter: In an early appearance, he speaks to Spider-Man about a man needing to follow his commitments and Spider-Man being one of his (i.e. it goes against his "code" to fail to kill a target).
+Wisdom from the Gutter: In his first episode, he speaks to Spider-Man about a man needing to follow his commitments and Spider-Man being one of his (i.e. it goes against his "code" to fail to kill a target).
 Peter later repeats this verbatim to Aunt May when offering to chip in to pay the bills.

 The Blank: A variation: He has visible eyes and a mouth, just really no other facial features.

 Cast as a Mask: Every one of his disguises uses the voice actor of that character.